dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL2047` Trim analysis: 'DynamicallyAccessedMemberTypes' in 'DynamicallyAccessedMembersAttribute' on <member> don't match overridden <base member>.
+#### `IL2047` Trim analysis: 'DynamicallyAccessedMemberTypes' in 'DynamicallyAccessedMembersAttribute' on parameter 'parameter' of method 'method' don't match overridden 'parameter' of method 'base method'.
 All overridden members must have the same 'DynamicallyAccessedMembersAttribute' usage.

 - All overrides of a virtual method including the base method must have the same `DynamicallyAccessedMemberAttribute` usage on all it's components (return value, parameters and generic parameters).